989ksy/989ksy/README.md

 ### iOS Mobile Developer at Wylie (2024.04 - Present)
 - Utilizing UIKit, SwiftUI, MVVM, and TCA, etc
-- Refactoring an assigned project from UIKit to SwiftUI
-- Contributing to the development of a new business mobile app project

 ### About Me
 #### Tech Stacks